Russia Says U.S. Broke International Law In Striking Syria, Citing 'Pretext'

 The OPCW says that it has confirmed with a "high degree of confidence" that Syria has previously used chlorine and mustard gas.

-Of the accusations of sarin being used in the April 4 attack, the OPCW said on Thursday that it was still collecting and analyzing data, classifying its inquiry as ongoing.
+Of the accusations that sarin had been used in the April 4 attack, the OPCW said on Thursday that it was still collecting and analyzing data, classifying its inquiry as ongoing.

+The U.S. strike came after widespread claims that Tuesday's attack on the rebel-held town of Khan Shaykhun had deployed chemical agents.
+Those claims were bolstered Thursday, when the Turkish government — which is allied with Syrian rebels — said autopsies of victims showed evidence of sarin exposure, as the Two-Way reported.

+Khan Shaykhun is roughly 60 miles from the Turkish border.
+After the attack, dozens of victims were brought to a border crossing where the Turkish government had set up a decontamination center, the AP reported yesterday.

 Russian Foreign Minister Sergey Lavrov said via state-run TASS media that the cruise missile strike was reminiscent of 2003, when the U.S. led an invasion of Iraq "without the consent of the U.N.
 Security Council and in violation of international law."

 Saying that the U.S. attack in Syria had been prompted by photographs rather than facts, Lavrov blamed "speculations on children's photos" for the American strike.
-He also accused non-governmental organizations of staging incidents to prompt a move against the Syrian government.
+He also accused nongovernmental organizations of staging incidents to prompt a move against the Syrian government.

+Russia also critiqued the U.S. strike's accuracy: Only 23 out of the 59 cruise missiles that were fired at the air base hit their target, Defense Ministry spokesman Major-General Igor Konashenkov said Friday, citing Russia's data recording equipment.
+That's according to TASS, which adds that Russia will now reinforce the Syrian army's air defense system.

 Syria's General Command of the Army has issued a statement calling the attack "a blatant act of aggression targeting one of our air bases."
-According to Syria's state-run news agency, the Army also said that with the attack, the U.S. is now a "partner" of ISIS and other terrorist organizations that have targeted Syrian forces.
+According to Syria's state-run news agency, the army also said that with the attack, the U.S. is now a "partner" of ISIS and other terrorist organizations that have targeted Syrian forces.

 As the Two-Way has reported, U.S. officials informed Russia — which launched its own military campaign in Syria in the fall of 2015 — of the impending missile strike.
 And in planning the attack, White House national security adviser H.R.
 McMaster said, the U.S. was careful to avoid risk to "third country nationals at that airport — I think you read Russians from that."

-Today, Russia seems to be taking little solace from that effort, although Lavrov confirmed that no Russian servicemembers had been harmed.
+Today, Russia seems to be taking little solace from that effort, although Lavrov confirmed that no Russian service members had been harmed.

 "This move by Washington ... has dealt a serious blow to Russian-U.S. relations, which are already in a poor state," said Putin's press service.